-A Performance Review Committee (PRC) shall be created is DepEd composed of the Undersecretary for Regional Operations, Assistant Secretary for Planning, highest ranking official in charge of personnel management and two representatives from the rank and file nominated by the accredited employee association in the agency as members.
+A Performance Review Committee (PRC) shall be created in DepEd composed of the Undersecretary for Regional Operations, Assistant Secretary for Planning, the highest-ranking official in charge of personnel management, and two representatives from the rank and file nominated by the accredited employee association in the agency as members.

 - The PRC shall decide on the appeals within one month from receipt.
 Appeals lodged at any PRC shall follow the hierarchical jurisdiction of various PRCs in an agency.
 For example, the decision of the Provincial PRC is appealable to the Regional PRC which decision is, in turn, appealable to the National/Central Office PRC.
 Only in exceptional instances when the decision of the PRC in the central offices of departments may be appealed further to the CSC Commission proper.
 The decision made on employees’ ratings by the PRC in the local government units may be appealed to the Civil service Regional Office which has jurisdiction over these units.

-Here are the download links of the Individual Performance Commitment and Review Form (IPCRF).
+Here are the download links to the Individual Performance Commitment and Review Form (IPCRF).
 We have two versions of this form (Manual and Automated) for T1, T2, T3, and Master Teachers.

 IPCRF Manual Version